In this article, you will learn how to create a simple web scraper using Go .

 The next step is to start writing the main

-function.
+method as there can be only one).
 If you are using Visual Studio Code, it will do the importing of the necessary packages automatically.
 Otherwise, in the case of other IDEs, you may have to do it manually.
 The Collector

 of Colly is initialized with the following line of code: